Posts

 Image

-Journeyman Distillery Cask Strength 7 Year High Rye Bourbon Whiskey Review.
 Now, Journeyman Distillery is one of my favorite local distilleries here in Indiana.
 I enjoy the craft profile they bring and willing to go against the grain (pun intended).
 I visit the distillery pretty often and during one of my recent trips I discovered this newest release.
 Now, from my memory this is Journeyman's first "High Rye" bourbon to the market and at least on paper, it is coming out swinging.
 One cool thing about this release is all the grains are grown on the Welter Family Farm in Putnam County, Indiana.
 So dialing in that "Indiana craft" even more.
 For the full video review visit the link here: https://youtu.be/B52UhENuxt8 .
 Age Statement: 7 years.
-ABV: 59.2% (Barrel Proof).
+ABV: 59.2% (Cask strength).
 Mash bill: 60% corn and 40% rye.
 Area of Distillation: Three Oaks, Michigan.
 Appearance: Oily amber.
-On the nose: The nose opens with a soft, sweet corn...
+On the nose: The nose opens with a soft, sweet corn-forward character.
+A bit of ethanol sneaks through—think light nail polish remover—but this is...

 Dark Arts Double Oaked 2 Barrel Blend Bourbon Whiskey Review.